-Many foods can trigger an allergic reaction in some people, but research suggests that a cayenne pepper allergy is rare.
+Many foods can trigger an allergic reaction in some people, but

 Still, anyone who experiences hives, swelling, or difficulty breathing after eating cayenne pepper should receive immediate medical attention.
 An allergic reaction may become anaphylaxis, a severe reaction that can be life threatening.